-This is actually being written in a somewhat timely matter for once?
+This is actually being written in a somewhat timely manner for once?
 Wonders never cease.

 Sadly this season was pretty thin on the ground in the shorts sphere, there weren’t that many to start with, and only four actually got picked up for streaming.
 But on the plus side they were fairly consistently decent, and in some cases pretty great, so it could be far worse.